AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 `sync_exec {}` is required by SWT when running GUI update from a thread other than the GUI thread.
 In Glimmer, it is automatically invoked for you so that you wouldn't have to worry about it.
 It works just like `async_exec` except it executes the block synchronously at the earliest opportunity possible, waiting for the block to be finished.

+##### sync_call

+`sync_exec {}` is required by SWT when running GUI update from a thread other than the GUI thread.
+In Glimmer, it is automatically invoked for you so that you wouldn't have to worry about it.
+It works just like `async_exec` except it executes the block synchronously at the earliest opportunity possible, waiting for the block to be finished.

 ##### auto_exec

 `auto_exec(override_sync_exec:, override_async_exec) {}` only executes code block with `sync_exec` when necessary (running from a thread other than the GUI thread).
 It is used automatically all over the Glimmer DSL for SWT codebase, so you wouldn't need it unless you grab a direct handle on `swt_widget` from a widget proxy.